Lythom/TopDownVoxelsEngine/Documentation/BLUEPRINTS_IMPLEMENTATION.md

 1. Client creates a `SaveBlueprintEvent` with blueprint data
 2. Event is applied optimistically on client and sent to server
-3. Server processes the event, triggering `SaveBlueprintSideEffect`
+3. Server processes the event in HandleMessageAsync
-4. `BlueprintService` serializes and saves the blueprint to disk
+4. `BlueprintService` serializes and saves the blueprint to database
 5. Server broadcasts confirmation to all clients

 ### Loading Blueprint List